akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 > const char* password = "your_password";

+In case of lost connection, sketch will try to re-connect to WiFi access point, see void coos_task_reconnect(void).

+## MQTT broker

+In WiFi_Gateway.ino enter MQTT broker credentials:

+> const char* mqtt_url = "your_mqtt_broker";

+> const char* mqtt_password = "mqtt_password";

-In case of lost connection, sketch will try to re-connect.
+In case of lost connection, sketch will try to re-connect to MQTT broker, see void coos_task_reconnect(void).

+Sketch keeps MQTT connection alive by sending a short message to broker every 10 sec, see void coos_task_broadcast(void).

 ## Time service

 Every hour sketch requests time from NTP server and broadcasts HBus message to a default topic "time" (TopicId=1) with the following payload: